James-DBA-Anderson/Would-you-run-production-on-Docker/README.md

 We all know that docker is great for dev testing and stateless apps, but would you run your production SQL Server on it?

-It sounds crazy to run your data tier in ethemeral containers, but I'll discuss the reasons why this might be a good idea if we can figure out the following challenges: Data persistance, Security, High Availability, Licensing Monitoring and Deploying SQL Server updates
+It sounds crazy to run your data tier in ephemeral containers, but I'll discuss the reasons why this might be a good idea if we can figure out the following challenges: Data persistence, Security, High Availability, Licensing Monitoring and Deploying SQL Server updates